pnnl/deimos_gui/README.md

 ## Run app from src folder

 Run app (from deimos_gui/src folder).

 Copy/paste the resulting address after 'Bokeh app running at:' in your browser
 ```
 cd src
 panel serve run_app.py
+# Copy/paste the resulting address after 'Bokeh app running at:' in your browser
 ```